tldr-pages/tldr/pages/common/carbon-now.md

 `carbon-now -e {{line}} {{file}}`

-- Open image in browser instead of saving:
+- Open image in a browser instead of saving:

 `carbon-now --open {{file}}`